 top of page

-Have you ever felt overwhelmed by the flood of sensory information coming over your senses?
+Have you ever felt overwhelmed by the flood of sensory input coming over your senses?

 In these moments, do even the slightest of sounds, tastes, touches, or smells disrupt your ability to function?
-You might find yourself disoriented, experiencing an amplification of emotions that are hard to control.
+You might find yourself disoriented and emotionally dysregulated.

-If this resonates with you, you may be experiencing sensory overload.
+If this resonates with you, you may be experiencing sensory overload, a common experience for many neurodivergent individuals, particularly autistic individuals and those with ADHD and sensory processing disorder.

-If you struggle with sensory overload, consider seeking support from a mental health counsellor or a neurodivergent coach
+If you struggle with sensory overload, consider seeking support from a mental health counsellor or a neurodivergent-affirming coach

 This umbrella term allows for new identities to be added or removed.
-Some examples under the neurodivergent umbrella include:
+Examples under the neurodivergent umbrella include:

 • ADHD